ClaudiaRJ/ClaudiaRJ/README.md

 # Hi there, I'm Claudia!👋
 - 💤 Currently working on my own webpage as a portfolio
-- 🌐 Currently learning React and Redux for frontend and Python for backend
+- 🌐 Currently learning Responsive Web Design and Python.
 - 📚 Studied in the DAM program at IFP in Barcelona , Spain

 # Tech Stack